 “Everybody’s got something to do, everybody but YOU!”

-“Night Train to Terror” is one of those films that are notorious to genre and “bad movie fans” and pretty much unheard of elsewhere.
+NIGHT TRAIN TO TERROR is one of those films that are notorious to genre and “bad movie fans” and pretty much unheard of elsewhere.
 This one’s a bit of a cheat because it wasn’t created to exist as an anthology film: It’s cannibalized from “Scream Your Head Off,” “Cataclysm” and “Death Wish Club”/”Gretta” (also available on Exploitation.TV), three strange tastes from Academy Award-winning writer (!!!)
 Philip Yordan that taste really odd together.

 Our framing device involves God, The Devil, and super enthusiastic lip synching 80’s dancers, who, I’m sorry, I love completely with my entire stupid heart.
 It’s vaguely reminiscent of 1964’s DR. TERROR’S HOUSE OF HORRORS, also an anthology horror with the tale-tellers on a train, and it was both strange and appropriately disorienting to think of a film starring Christopher Lee, Peter Cushing and Donald Sutherland while watching Richard Moll glower at a naked lady in a distracting wig.

 The plots of each segment veer from “What?
 No.” to “No!
 What?”
 Detailing them would be fruitless, but here’s the thing: This is absolutely worth your time.
 If you love weird movies, good-bad movies, bad-bad movies, if you want a party movie with your Mystery Science Theater 3000 junkie friends (two actors from the Space Mutiny are in this!
 There’s a connection to “CRY WILDERNESS”!) or if you just want something off the beaten path, NIGHT TRAIN satisfies so many cravings.
-I’m helpless against strange, messy movies that somehow manage to have a heart, and “Night Train to Terror” fits that bill and a few others besides.
+I’m helpless against strange, messy movies that somehow manage to have a heart, and this one fits that bill and a few others besides.

 There are some of the most delightful no-budget terrible effects here, and I’d hate for anyone to miss out on that.
 That reminds me: Those who are fans of Ray Harryhausen and stop-motion animation in general, who have a good sense of humor, owe it to themselves to see this movie immediately.
 Factor in that the writer of these tales also wrote JOHNNY GUITAR and DILLINGER, and I’ll make the argument that this is film history at its best.

 We’re spoiled for movie choices these days, and I’m grateful for outlets curating releases that appeal to both my curious and lizard brain film tastes.
-I’ve just barely scratched the surface, though, and things get as nude and weird there as they do fascinating and fun.
-I’ll be diving deeper and wider into the Exploitation.TV library, so join me, won’t you, because going into sticky places is always more fun with friends.